 It’s not only about 60 or 45 minutes for the tutoring time.

 Our tuition rates are in line with fairest fees and are competitively priced.
 Fees are often subject to review/change on a yearly basis, but these changes are minimal.
-We no longer advertise exact fees on the site due to occasional changes that are often too detailed for people, which necessitate regular website adjustments, as well as the varying individual and personal circumstances that people have, so the best way to find out is via email or a phone call.
+We rarely advertise exact fees on the site due to occasional changes that are often too detailed for people, which necessitate regular website adjustments, as well as the varying individual and personal circumstances that people have, so the best way to find out is via email or a phone call.
 Fees reflect a number of factors most of which are mentioned hereunder.

 1.1) The financial overheads of running a business:

 - Website maintenance costs.

 1.2) Apart from the financial overheads, there are also matters related to behind the scene preparation, such as:

 1.3) Last but not least the tutor/s:

 Once you know your area of study, preferred day, time, mode of tuition and subject level, you are ready to choose from a range of payment options.

 2.1) You can opt to pay using one of the following methods: